Navalny protests sharpen EU sanctions talks

 Borrell's agenda

-And the EU's top diplomat, Borrell, was equally keen to talk with the Kremlin.
+The EU's top diplomat, Borrell, was equally keen to talk with Russia.

 "The whole of Russia-EU relations cannot be reduced to the situation of Mr. Navalny ... we have other dimensions in our relations with Russia that we need to address," Borrell told MEPs last week, as he prepared to meet Russian foreign minister Sergei Lavrov in Moscow on 4 February.